Greenhouse Gas Emissions

 Globally, Canada’s liquefied natural gas (LNG) could help address climate change by replacing coal in countries with growing energy demand such as India and China.
 In fact, natural gas power generation emits nearly 40% less CO2 compared to coal.
 (Source: CAPP and ARC Energy)

 With electrification of upstream natural gas production, Canadian LNG facilities will have lower life-cycle emissions intensity than LNG produced anywhere in the world.

 Oil Sands GHG Emissions

-While the oil sands have been painted as a high emitter of greenhouse gases, in reality, oil sands developments only account for 12% of Canada’s GHG emissions and about 0.15% of global GHG emissions.
+While the oil sands have been painted as a high emitter of greenhouse gases, in reality, oil sands developments only account for 11% of Canada’s GHG emissions and less than 0.15% of global GHG emissions.
 However, Canada’s oil sands industry continues to reduce GHG emissions intensity.
 Work is in progress on a variety of new technologies to lower oil sands GHG emissions.
-GHG emissions have dropped 32% per barrel since 1990 due to innovation.
+GHG emissions have dropped 34% per barrel since 1990 due to innovation.

 Turning the Tide against Greenhouse Gas Emissions